Lewa Safari Camp

 Getting to Lewa Safari Camp

-There are daily scheduled flights departing Nairobi Wilson
+There are daily scheduled flights departing from Nairobi Wilson Airport

-We can arrange road transfers or private air charters to/from any areas in Kenya.
+We can arrange road transfers or private air charters to/from any area in Kenya.

 Elewana Lewa Safari Camp Accommodation Rates